-All staff at Merredin College follow the same Behaviour Management policy to ensure students are in line with the school Code of Conduct at all times.
+All staff at Merredin College follow the same Behaviour Management policy to ensure students are treated in a consistent way in line with the school Code of Conduct at all times.
 Students are expected to demonstrate respect for themselves, their peers and staff at all times.